 (This article may contain affiliate links.
 If you click through and make a purchase, we will receive a small commission at no additional cost to you. )

 If you’re heading to Las Vegas, it’s because you’re looking to have a good time!
-So, whether your dream vacation is chilling by the pool or playing the slots in the casino all night, you want to find the perfect Las Vegas hotel to make sure you maximize your fun and excitement.
-So, what is the most fun hotel in Vegas?
+So, whether your dream vacation is chilling by the pool or playing the slots in the casino all night, you want to find the perfect Las Vegas hotel to make sure you maximize your fun and excitement!

 Here are the 10 most fun hotels in Las Vegas:

 - Caesars Palace Las Vegas

 - MGM Grand Las Vegas